exhuma/python-course-basic/slides/index.rst

       print('Item at index %d is: %r' % (i, item))

+.. rst-class:: smaller

 .. tip::

-   Python makes it relatively easy to avoid accessing items by index.
+   Python makes it relatively easy to avoid accessing items by index (see for example :py:func:`zip`).
 Enumerating lists like this only needed in rare cases (calculating progress, logging the current line during text-file processing, …).